SEND - A guide for parents

 Education, Health and Care Plan (My Plan) previously known as Statements

 A Statutory Assessment can only be requested if the child demonstrates a significant cause for concern eg exceptionality or complex needs and if Quality First Teaching and SEN Support does not meet their needs.
 This would be in agreement between outside agencies involved as well as parents and School.
-If you would like any further information about Statutory Assessment, please do not hesitate to contact our SENCo, Mrs Flatman.
+If you would like any further information about Statutory Assessment, please do not hesitate to contact our SENCo, Miss Moore.

 At all stages, the SENCO will discuss the individual needs of the child with the parents.